owaits/ScreenMonkey.Help/reference/toolbar/layers.md

 Click to play the next clip.
 Shift+Click to play the previous clip.

 ### Layer Fade In/Out
 Clicking these buttons automatically fades the layer in or out at the speed configured in the [Display Profile](display.md) dialog.
+If a Layer is faded out while a clip is playing then the clip will continue to play.

 ### Layer Sliders
 These sliders allow you to manually adjust the opacity/volume of a layer.
 This is useful if you want to fade the layer out manually or set a layer to be partially transparent.
 This action can also be mapped to a MIDI controller with faders.